tfiechowski/react-instagram-ui-kit/src/index.md

 <br />
 <br />

-It's not and is not intended to be Instagram clone, rather a set of basic building blocks for creating more complex applications that in one way or another need to preview Instagram interface.
+It's not intended to be the Instagram clone, rather a set of basic building blocks for creating more complex applications that in one way or another need to preview Instagram interface.

 ### Full example: